Freetrade vs Saxo UK 2026

 Alongside the cost per trade, most UK online brokers also charge a monthly, quarterly, or annual management fee, which varies based on the account type and balance.
-Based on our thorough review, Freetrade offers better pricing than Saxo for share dealing.
+Based on our thorough review, Freetrade offers better pricing than Saxo UK for share dealing.

 What type of trader are you?